 Dustair are able to fabricate various forms of dampers to allow either isolation or modulation of the airflow within the system.
 The circular damper was utilised…

 Dustair are able to fabricate various forms of dampers to allow either isolation or modulation of the airflow within the system.
-The circular damper was utilised on a furnace exhaust system facilitating a switchover system where the exhaust was changed from 100% to 60% dependent upon the positioning of the furnace exhaust hood.
-The rectangular damper was utilised as a winter / summer switch over facility enabling the clean air from the filter plant to be discharged either into the building or external to the building depending upon the seasonal conditions.
-The facility to direct the air meant that during the winter months heat could be recirculated into the factory whilst in the summer period the hot air will be discharge to atmosphere.
+The circular damper (ab0ve) was utilised on a furnace exhaust system facilitating a switchover system where the exhaust was changed from 100% to 60% dependent upon the positioning of the furnace exhaust hood.
+The rectangular damper (below) was utilised as a winter/summer switch over facility enabling the clean air from the filter plant to be discharged either into the building or external to the building depending upon the seasonal conditions.
+The facility to direct the air meant that during the winter months heat could be recirculated into the factory whilst in the summer period the hot air will be discharged to atmosphere.

 Case Study 2